 Electrolyte Composition: The concentration of gold ions in the electrolyte is critical to the efficiency of the refining process.
 The typical concentration is maintained between 60 and 180 g/L of gold chloride.
 Optimizing the ion concentration can help prevent undesirable reactions, such as the formation of monovalent gold chloride species (AuCl), which can lead to gold loss and inefficiency.

-Temperature Control: The temperature of the electrolyte should be controlled, typically around 60°C, to enhance the solubility of gold in the electrolyte and to ensure proper ion movement.
+Temperature Control: The electrolyte temperature should be maintained at around 60°C to enhance gold solubility and ensure proper ion movement.

 Current Density: The current density applied to the system is also important.
 Typical current densities for the Wohlwill process range from 800 amps/cm².
 This current density ensures the selective dissolution of gold while minimizing the deposition of unwanted metals.